To rival Nvidia, Google surrenders the moat

 For a decade, the TPU's power was that it only worked inside Google; that is now becoming unsustainable

 AMIN VAHDAT has spent a decade helping build what Google calls a "tech island" — an end-to-end AI compute stack in which TPU silicon, Google data centers, and Google's own orchestration software all depend on one another.
-In an interview with Bloomberg this week, he explained why Google has decided to abandon it.
+At Google Cloud Next in Las Vegas this week, he and his colleagues explained why Google has decided to abandon it.

 Drawbridge down